Filter Content

 Sports Coordinator

 A reminder about who to contact if there are any concerns that you are having with your child's wellbeing or learning.
 Emailing the school at info@sje.dow.catholic.edu.au and asking to direct the email to the specific person you need.
-Teachers will respond as soon as they can but please allow time for teachers to get back to you.
-Please do not directly email teachers as this is not the preferred method of contact.
+Teachers will respond as soon as they can but please allow time for teachers to get back to you.“Be gentle and humble in heart.”

 Ms Sophie Daley